 Domestic and Commercial Suitability

 The Zura is an OCPP compliant unit designed for both domestic and commercial installations, making it equally suitable for a driveway at home or a business car park.
-Supporting pay-to-charge solutions via mobile app or RFID, it offers seamless integration with management systems for flexible billing and access control, in addition to OCPP 1.6 support and payment-ready features for managed charging.
+Supporting plug and charge or pay-to-charge solutions via mobile app or RFID, it integrates with OCPP back-office management systems, including Rolec’s own VendElectric, for flexible billing and access control.

 Home users get flexibility and control.
 Businesses get metering, access control, and back-office integration.